 Each entry in this list has been carefully chosen for its business features, such as remote installation and central management.
 The best business antivirus software will have enterprise-level protection against threats, but that doesn't mean they have to cost a lot of money, either.
 The price per installation can sometimes be cheaper than even our recommended best antivirus packages.

-- Bitdefender GravityZone Business Security makes reliable protection its top priority.
+This package makes reliable protection its top priority.
 Bitdefender products are loved by the independent testing labs, highly rated for malware detection, removal, performance and usability.
-Most of the features work automatically – antimalware, firewall, web advisor, URL filtering – but you can also customise the product to control user actions.
+Most of the features work automatically – anti-malware, firewall, web advisor, URL filtering – but you can also customise the product to control user actions.

-- Avira Antivirus for Endpoint is the company's main small business product.
+This is Avira's main small business product.
 It takes all the core features you'd expect – antivirus, baseline network protection, web filtering – and extends them with file server protection and optimisation, along with application whitelisting and blacklisting.

 A small business product, which comes ready to protect Windows PCs, file servers, Android and iOS devices.
 The desktop side of the package has all the usual quality Kaspersky modules – antivirus, antispam, a firewall, more – but the mobile security technologies are even more impressive.